-- Fundamentals on Interpreting Multiple Choice Questions: A total of 120 questions, sixty (60) questions are presented in written English and the answer selections for these questions are also in written English.
+Fundamentals on Interpreting Multiple Choice Questions: A total of 120 questions, sixty (60) questions are presented in written English and the answer selections for these questions are also in written English.
 Sixty (60) questions are presented in ASL and the answer selections for these questions are also presented in ASL.
 Candidates are expected to be able to comprehend all items in both English and ASL.
 Candidates will not be able to choose a language of preference for any item or items.
 These questions will assess a candidate’s knowledge of effective practice within the profession.

-- Ethical Decision Making and Cultural Responsiveness Case Studies: Eight (8) cases will be presented in ASL in narrative structure and the candidate will be instructed to select the best option or options from a list presented in written English.
+Ethical Decision Making and Cultural Responsiveness Case Studies: Eight (8) cases will be presented in ASL in narrative structure and the candidate will be instructed to select the best option or options from a list presented in written English.
 These case studies will assess a candidate’s ethical decision-making abilities and their cultural competencies within the framework of their tasks ASL-English Interpreters.

 Consists of Ethical Decision Making and Cultural Responsiveness Case Studies exam.
 These case studies will assess a candidate’s ethical decision-making abilities and their cultural competencies within the framework of their tasks as ASL-English Interpreters.

-FAILING RESULTS: If the candidate fails the performance exam, they will become eligible to retake the knowledge in six months from the date they took their performance exam. * NOTE: The testing cycle timeline starts from the date of successfully passing the knowledge exam and is good for five (5) years.
+FAILING RESULTS: If the candidate fails the performance exam, they will become eligible to retake the performance in six months from the date they took their performance exam AS long the candidates’ current testing cycle has not expired.